-A list of major sources of funding provided by organisations external to the University is provided on the Graduate Admissions External scholarships page.
-These scholarships are managed by organisations external to Oxford and therefore they will use different application processes and closing dates.
-If you have any questions about these scholarships, please contact the relevant organisation directly.
+A list of major sources of funding provided by organisations external to the University is provided on the Graduate Admissions External funding page.
+This funding is managed by organisations external to Oxford and therefore they will use different application processes and closing dates.
+If you have any questions about an external funding opportunity, please contact the relevant organisation directly.

 Loan funding is normally dependent on your country of residence, as it is often linked to government or state-run schemes, so you should contact your local education authority or your government's Department of Education for more information.

-Wherever possible, apply for low interest government loans first and only apply for high interest private loans if you require additional funds.
+Wherever possible, apply for low interest government loans first and only consider applying for high interest private loans if you require additional funds.
 Be aware that some loan programmes may have a limit on the amount of funding that will be provided.

 US Department of Veterans Affairs funding

-The University of Oxford is able to process applications for US Department of Veterans' Affairs (VA) funding and can complete certificates of enrolment to submit to VA.
-Please note that distance or online learning and non-matriculated courses are not eligible for VA funding at universities outside the US.
+The University of Oxford is able to process applications for US Department of Veterans' Affairs (VA) funding (also known as the GI Bill or Post 9/11 Bill) and can complete and submit certificates of enrolment to the VA.
+Please refer to our US Department of Veterans Affairs funding webpage for further information.

 Any employment during study must adhere to the University's Paid work guidelines.
-Study at Oxford is very demanding.
 Within these guidelines, the following may be possible:

-- Junior Deans - these positions involve providing pastoral care to other students and being on-call day and night several times a week.
-Junior Deans normally receive free college accommodation, free meals and a stipend of around £1,000 per year.
+- Junior Deans: these positions involve providing pastoral care to other students and being on-call day and night several times a week.
+Junior Deans normally receive free college accommodation, free meals and a small stipend.
 These positions are normally advertised on college websites and the college vacancies section of the Conference of Colleges website.